Short-Form Writing Creator + Analyzer

 We looked at the current Achieve assessment creation and student responses screens to see where we could implement the AI tools.

 For the prompt creator, the tool should be visually connected to the Question Prompt field, because that’s the section instructors create their prompts.
-We were inspired by AI writing tools like Gmail’s email writer and Gemini and how their tools aren’t flashy or overwhelming to interact with.
 For the analyzer tool assessing student responses, the tool should be implemented where the student responses are, or can even be its own column within the student response list.

 Prompt Creator Ideation + Refinement